Please note: some items require the Adobe Acrobat PDF Reader, which can be downloaded from the Adobe website.

 Most registrants should select “Poster”.
 There is very limited space for 15 minute presentations.
 Please keep in mind that all Expo winners must prepare a poster for the follow up events, regardless of presentation format in the Research and Creativity Expo.

 Registration is now open!
-Registration will close on Friday, January 31 at 11:59pm.
+Registration will close on Friday, January 30, 2015 at 11:59pm.
 Registration is limited to 100 Posters and 28 15-minute presentations/video installations.
-Confirmation emails will go out within two weeks of registering to let you know whether or not you are registered or have been placed on the waiting list.

 To register: Please completely fill out the registration form found here and submit.